 At Normanton Junior Academy we place great value on excellent attendance.
 Excellent attendance at school is important to allow a child or young person to fulfill their potential.
-To recognise this, we have a number of individual and class incentives to ensure attendance is as high as possible, hopefully exceeding our target of 96%.
+To recognise this, we have a number of individual and class incentives to ensure attendance is as high as possible, hopefully exceeding our target of 96.2%.
+Our attendance has increased year-on-year for 6 years, with attendance at the end of the Autumn term 2017 reaching 96.0%.

 Current attendance figures